 At Thrive Collective, we complete psychological testing to help determine a person’s strengths and weaknesses (cognitive, academic, behavioral, emotional, and social).
-Sometimes this may lead to a diagnosis, but the primary purpose is to empower the client and/or family with information and to guide goals for clinical therapy.
+This may often lead to a diagnosis.
+However, our primary purpose is to empower the client and/or family with information and to guide goals for clinical therapy.
 For school-aged children, the results of testing can be shared with their school and may be used to develop their IEP services and goals.
-For college students and adults, testing can be useful for identifying testing or work accommodations or for providing insight into long standing patterns of behaviors and relationships.
+For college students and adults, testing can be useful in identifying testing or work accommodations.
+It can also help in providing insight into long standing patterns of behaviors and relationships.

-At Thrive Collective,our clinical psychologists follow a testing process that includes a comprehensive interview, direct testing and observations, and questionnaires.
-Once the testing is complete, we prepare a detailed report with personalized recommendations and hold a feedback session to discuss the report and recommendations.
-For clients interested in our testing services, we are typically able to complete the testing process in 3-6 weeks from start to finish, with expedited testing services available on a limited basis.
+Our clinical psychologists follow a testing process that includes a comprehensive interview, direct testing and observations, and questionnaires.
+Once the testing is complete, we prepare a detailed report with personalized recommendations.
+This is followed by a feedback session to discuss the report and recommendations.
+We are typically able to complete the testing process in 3-6 weeks from start to finish.
+However, an expedited testing service is also available on a limited basis.

 Testing by a Neuropsychologist

-Neuropsychological testing is similar to the testing completed by a clinical psychologist, but may include additional tests related to specific medical diagnoses or tests aimed at understanding the underlying processes that may be affecting one’s cognitive, academic, or social/emotional functioning.
-For example, this type of testing may be recommended if there are genetic disorders or physical trauma, like a concussion or brain injury.
+Neuropsychological testing is similar to the testing completed by a clinical psychologist but may include additional tests.
+It aims to understand the underlying processes that may be affecting one’s cognitive, academic, or social/emotional functioning.
+For instance, it may be recommended for genetic disorders or physical trauma, like a concussion or brain injury.

 Testing at School

-Schools complete psychological (and other types of) testing for the purpose of determining if a child is eligible for school-based special education services.
-They complete the evaluation to determine if a child has an educational disability that adversely affects their education.
-Schools do not provide diagnoses.
-School-based special education services can include academic instruction, social work/counseling, speech therapy, occupational therapy, and physical therapy, as well as other accommodations and modifications.
-Children are eligible to be evaluated for special education services through their home district starting at the age of 3, regardless of whether they have attended school yet or not.
+Schools complete psychological (and other types of) testing to determine if a child is eligible for school-based special education services.
+They complete the evaluation to know if the educational disability adversely affects the child’s education.
+Schools, however, do not provide diagnoses.
+Their services can include academic instruction, social work/counseling, speech therapy, occupational therapy, and physical therapy.
+School-based special education services can also provide other accommodations and modifications.
+Children are eligible to be evaluated for this through their home district.
+They can start at the age of 3, regardless of whether they have attended school or not.

-As part of a school-based evaluation, a school psychologist may complete testing and/or review records of testing and school performance, but school-based evaluations tend to have a more narrow scope.
+As part of a school-based evaluation, a school psychologist may complete testing and/or review records of testing and school performance.
+But, school-based evaluations tend to have a more narrow scope.
 Parents have the right to request an evaluation, but ultimately, the school team decides if they will evaluate and which tests they would like to complete.
-In the state of Illinois, when a school is completing an evaluation, they have 60 days to complete the testing once you have given consent for testing.
+For instance, a school in the state of Illinois has 60 days to complete the testing once a parent have given consent for it.

-Because our psychologists are both dually credentialed school and clinical psychologists with years of experience working in schools, they are well-prepared to collaborate with families and school teams to help promote the success of your child.
-Dr. Menon and Dr. Terry are also registered on the Illinois State Board of Education independent evaluators registry and can provide independent evaluations for special education teams.
-If you would like your child to be evaluated by their school, you can request a special education evaluation in writing and the school will walk you through the process.
-If you have other questions about your child’s rights as related to special education services, more information can be found here.
+Dr. Menon and Dr. Terry of Thrive Collective are both dually credentialed school and clinical psychologists with years of experience working in schools.
+Hence, they are well-prepared to collaborate with families and school teams to help promote the success of your child.
+They are also registered on the Illinois State Board of Education independent evaluators registry and can provide independent evaluations for special education teams.
+You can request in writing a special education evaluation for your child and his/her school will walk you through the process.
+If you have other questions about your child’s rights regarding this matter, more information can be found here.

 Paying for Testing

-If testing is completed by an in-network psychologist or neuropsychologist using your insurance benefits, you or the psychologist will need to request pre-authorization for the testing.
-Your insurance company will then decide which tests they are willing to pay for and how much testing time they will allow based on what they determine to be “medically necessary.”
-Typically insurance companies will not pay for academic testing because they don’t see it as medically necessary.
+You or an in-network psychologist or neuropsychologist who completed the testing needs to request pre-authorization if your insurance benefits will be used.
+Your insurance company will then decide which tests they are willing to pay.
+They will also determine how much testing time they will allow based on what they consider as “medically necessary.”
+Typically, insurance companies will not pay for academic testing because they don’t see it as medically necessary.
 However, we always encourage you to reach out to your insurance company for more specific details on their coverage.